 The phosphorescence of lab grown diamonds refers to their ability to glow for more than a minute after turning off a UV lamp.
 Natural diamonds generally do not display this feature, suggesting that it is more commonly found among synthetic diamonds.
 Both CVD and HPHT diamonds show occasional phosphorescence.

-HPHT: HPHT diamonds tend to glow in unnatural colors, such as orange, when kept in the areas immediately after turning off the UV light.
+HPHT: HPHT lab grown diamonds tend to glow in unnatural colors, such as orange, when kept in the areas immediately after turning off the UV light.

 CVD: CVD diamonds show occasional phosphorescence when their color shifts from green to blue due to imperfections caused when they are subjected to intense UV rays during the CVD process also the cvd diamond price is different

 Inclusions are imperfections present inside a gemstone that determine its clarity.